hyperledger/iroha-2-docs/src/guide/advanced/running-iroha-on-bare-metal.md

 [configuration and management](./../configure/intro.md) section, you are now prepared to start Iroha in a more advanced mode.

-What we are going to do is replicate the setup that we have in the `docker compose` and run Iroha directly, without going through the intermediary of containers.
+What we are going to do is replicate the setup that we have in `docker compose` and run Iroha directly, without going through the intermediary of containers.
 Running Iroha on bare metal involves manipulating files and/or environment variables.